smcquay/certexp/README.md

 # certexp

-report certificate expiry for a collection of servers, which yields equivalent information to:
+A tool that reports certificate expiry for a collection of servers.
+It yields equivalent information to:

 ```bash
 $ echo | openssl s_client -connect $hostname:$port 2> /dev/null | openssl x509 -noout -dates | grep notAfter
 ```

+but fetches the information for a colleciton of hosts and does it concurrently.

 ## example usage